carsonicator/galter-datalab/README.md

-# ConsultScripts
+# DataLabScripts

-This is a place to keep scripts created for researchers who consult the Galter DataLab.
+This is a place to keep scripts created for researchers who consult the Galter DataLab and DataClinic.

 ## _find_author_cliques.r_